sufone/qawl/README.md

 Sorry this readme is bad, making it public quickly in case people want to contribute early ♥

 # Development
-1. Make sure you have `node` properly setup with a recent version.
+1. Make sure you have `node` properly setup with a recent version (I use 14.x).
 2. Clone this repo
 3. Run `yarn` to install dependencies
 4. Run a local build with `electron-dev`, has hot-reload